niradar/duplicate_files_in_folders/README.md

 ## Possible Future Improvements
+- [ ] More tests
+  - [ ] More tests for less common cases
-- Test with `/` at the end of the folder path
+  - [ ] Test with `/` at the end of the folder path
+  - [ ] More tests to hash_manager.py
+- [ ] Improve summary and user interface
+  - [X] Add a progress bar
+  - [ ] Add a better summary of the actions taken
+- [ ] Better handling of folders with saved html files
-- Deal with `_files` folders in the source folder
+  - [ ] Deal with `_files` folders in the source folder
-- More tests for less common cases
+  - [ ] Move it only if all files are duplicates
+- [ ] More ways to influence how the script works
-- Add an argument to act only if the entire folder is a subfolder of a target folder, recursively (bottom-up)
+  - [ ] Add an argument to act only if the entire folder is a subfolder of a target folder, recursively (bottom-up)
-- Option to keep the source folder structure in the move_to folder
+  - [ ] Option to keep the source folder structure in the move_to folder
-- Even if not copying to all, still move the duplicates to the move_to folder without copying them to other folders
+- [ ] Even if argument --copy_to_all is not present, still move the duplicates to the move_to folder without copying them to other folders

 ## Contributing